-Two six-month-old bull calves available now, at Russet Valley Farm (RVF) in Hopkinton, RI, breeder of polled Herefords for more than four decades.
+Bull calves available now, at Russet Valley Farm (RVF) in Hopkinton, RI, breeder of polled Herefords for more than four decades.
 Owned by the Panciera family, the farm sells live registered and commercial cattle raised primarily on pasture and hay for breeding, finishing, processing on your own.
-More cattle available, including cow-calf pairs.
-Younger calves available soon.
+More cattle available, including cow-calf pairs, mature cows, heifers.
 Member, American Hereford Association.

 Call KEN at 401-285-4281 for prices, details or reply via CL.
 NO TEXTS, please.